ipilcher/rhsummit/guide.md

 +--------------------------------------+-------+--------+--------------------------------+---------------------+---------+
 ```

-You should be able to log in to the the instance using the ``stack`` users's
+You should be able to log in to the the instance using the ``stack`` user's
 default SSH key.

 ```